jax-ethdenver-2025/docs/src/content/docs/docs/iroh.md

-# Jax Protocol: Iroh Integration in Decentralized Storage Incentives
+---
+title: Iroh

-## Iroh: The Networking Foundation of Jax
+description: The Networking Foundation of Jax
+---

 At the core of Jax's architecture lies Iroh, a sophisticated peer-to-peer networking library that enables our decentralized storage solution.
 Iroh provides the critical infrastructure that allows Jax to operate as a permissionless file storage network with customizable incentive structures.